 It can be helpful to hold your breath for an extra second or two, but beyond that, there's really no point.
 You've absorbed all the THC and CBD you're going to get.

 There are other ways to get maximum potency out of your herb.
 For one thing, you should grind your weed before loading a vape.

 Smoking is pretty inefficient compared with vaping.
 A 2018 study showed that people that vaped marijuana had over 40% more THC in their bloodstream compared with people who smoked a joint.

 How long should you hold in smoke and vapor?

 Whether you're smoking weed or using a dry herb vape, there's no reason to hold in a hit much longer than a second.

 After inhaling, the absorption of the active ingredients from the cannabis takes place immediately.
-If you exhale right after you inhale, it totally doesn't matter.
-If you're smoking, holding in smoke might actually cause more damage, and without giving you any benefit or high.
+If you exhale right after taking a hit, it totally doesn't matter.
+If you're smoking, holding in smoke might actually cause more damage, without giving you any benefit or high.

 How deep you breathe in matters more than how much you hold it in.
 If you take shallow hits, you're only taking in a fraction of the air you could be taking in.
 If you take deeper breaths, you'll get much greater effects from your hits.